 Those reasons, though, should not be enough to choose on-premise solutions over the cloud.
 Cloud computing has become a transformative technology that allows businesses in every sector to improve information technology services while lowering costs.
 Instead of focusing on maintaining applications and information technology infrastructure, technology leaders can focus on more business-oriented goals that provide a better long-term benefit.

-Procurement leaders have debated cloud and on-premise solutions for some time.
+Procurement executives have debated cloud and on-premise solutions for some time.
 As cloud technology improves, though, the debate has dissipated.
-Cloud hosted procurement software has become a strategic advantage for those that use them, providing improved total cost of ownership, system performance, mobility and security.
+Cloud hosted procurement software has become a strategic advantage for those that use them, providing improved total cost of ownership, system performance, mobility, and security.

 “The C-suite and procurement leaders face a common dilemma when choosing procurement software: should the new software system be an ‘on-premises’ application or a cloud solution?” writes technology expert Zak Mustapha at the Huffington Post.
 “While the temptation may be to take a conservative, safe route and keep everything in-house, the cloud’s promise of a quantum leap in flexibility and security make it imperative for enterprises to contemplate a move to a cloud-based procurement software.”